Xinzhe99/StackMFF/README.md

 > [!NOTE]
 > 🎉 **2025.11**: StackMFF V3 has been submitted and is under review!
 [Project Link](https://github.com/Xinzhe99/StackMFF-V3)
 >
-> 🎉 **2025.11**: We reorganized the project code, which has subtle differences from the original implementation in the paper.
+> 🎉 **2025.11**: We reorganized the project code, which has subtle differences from the original implementation described in the paper.
 >
 > 🎉 **2025.9**: StackMFF V2 has been accepted by EAAI!
 [Project Link](https://github.com/Xinzhe99/StackMFF-V2)
 >